JeffersonLab/gluex_demon/README.md

 ### Directory structure

-* make_new_module contains a template module and a script to test it.
+* make_new_module contains a template module and a script to test it, and more documentation.

-* scan contains the operational modules and the script to run them.
+* scan contains the operational modules and the script to run them, and more documentation.

 * web contains the files for halldweb.